Skip to content

 URL Parameters:

-• ?product_routes=12,13,14 - Filter to multiple routes (comma-separated IDs)
+• ?product_routes=12,13,14 - Filter to product-specific routes (comma-separated IDs, shows individual route tabs)

 Source: backend/app/Filament/Resources/DynamicFlightCaches/